-NJ Counts 2021
+NJ Counts 2022

-NJ Counts 2021, New Jersey's annual Point-In-Time (PIT) Count of the Homeless, provides a statewide snapshot of households experiencing homelessness in our communities; where they find shelter, what their needs are, and what factors contribute to making them homeless.
-The 2021 Count reveals important demographic and other information about families and individuals experiencing homelessness on the night of Tuesday, January 26th, 2021.
-These findings help to understand how to better allocate housing resources and services in order to prevent and end homelessness.
+NJ Counts 2022, New Jersey's annual Point-In-Time (PIT) Count of the Homeless, provides a statewide snapshot of households experiencing homelessness in our communities; where they find shelter, what their needs are, and what factors contribute to making them homeless.
+The 2022 Count reveals important demographic and other information about families and individuals experiencing homelessness on the night of Tuesday, January 25th, 2022.
+These findings help stakeholders understand how to better allocate housing resources and services to prevent and end homelessness.

-The 2021 Count was greatly affected by the COVID-19 pandemic.
-Homeless service systems and planning bodies have had to vastly alter the way they have traditionally operated for the health and safety of their clients and staff.
-Across NJ communities had to alter their methodology for interviewing persons experiencing homelessness during the PIT count.
+The 2022 Count was greatly affected by the COVID-19 pandemic.
+Homeless service systems and planning bodies have had to substantially alter the way they have traditionally operated for the health and safety of their clients and staff.
+Across NJ, communities had to alter their methodology for interviewing persons experiencing homelessness during the PIT count.
 Many communities have traditionally relied on Project Homeless Connect (PHC) events, along with street outreach efforts, to engage with persons experiencing homelessness, especially those experiencing unsheltered homelessness, in their communities.
-PHC events traditionally have had a number of service providers available to engage and enroll clients in programs, donations of gift cards, clothing, food, and other essentials, as well as services such as haircuts, showers in a one-stop service fair model.
-Communities were unable to host these indoor events due to COVID-19 safety protocols.
-PIT counts in the past have also relied heavily on volunteers to assist in completing interviews with persons experiencing homelessness.
-Communities altered their practices in 2021 to rely less on volunteers and more heavily on homeless service agency and outreach staff.
+PHC events traditionally have had a number of service providers available to engage and enroll clients in programs, distribute donated gift cards, clothing, food, and other essentials, as well as provide access to services such as haircuts and showers in a one-stop service fair model.
+Due to the COVID-19 pandemic, many communities altered or canceled these events.
+Previous PIT counts have also relied heavily on volunteers to assist in completing interviews with persons experiencing homelessness.
+Communities altered their practices in 2022 to rely less on volunteers and more heavily on homeless service agency and outreach staff.
 Methodologies were altered so that more strategic outreach could be done while relying on fewer volunteers to conduct surveys.